 - 1/4 tsp salt | 1.5 g

 Start with the crust:

-- Pour the crumbly crust mixture onto the parchment paper, then transfer the paper to the pan.
+- Pour the crumbly crust mixture into the parchment paper, and firmly press the crust into the bottom of the pan.

 - Bake the crust for 12 - 15 minutes.
-The edges should start to brown.
+The edges just should start to brown.

 While the crust bakes make the filling:

 - In a medium mixing bowl beat 2 large eggs.
 Then add 1 cup sugar (7 oz), 1/2 cup lemon juice (approx 4 lemons), 2 tsp lemon zest (5 g | approx 1 lemon), 1 tsp vanilla, and 1/4 tsp salt (1.5 g).
 Whisk to combine.